Rose Blumkin - Jewish Immigrant and Businesswoman

 At the same time, like other women moving into business in this era, Rose Blumkin’s company was focused on what many believed was “the woman’s sphere”: the home.
 Many of the women who established businesses in the 1920s and 1930s focused their products on either the home or women’s hygiene and beauty.
 This would remain true into the 1980s—when women owned half of American businesses—and beyond.
 Successful women in business were often concentrated in areas of the market that were considered “feminine”—household products and consumer goods for women.

 With an immense amount of ambition and generosity, Rose Blumkin serves as an inspiration to all, especially the students in the Making Invisible Histories Visible program.
 As the incoming ninth-graders had the opportunity to research, write, and conduct interviews about Rose Blumkin and her life, they were able to learn not only the factual details of the 104 years she lived but how she was able to overcome the multitude of oppressive forces she faced.
 Mrs. B achieved great financial success, but her legacy remains through her philanthropic service to others.
-The students were able to realize that no matter the challenges they may face, if they work with the community and remain determined, they too can achieve their goals.
+The students were able to realize that no matter the challenges they may face, if they work with the community and remain determined, they can also achieve their goals.

 "The best part of this experience was the food and learning about Omaha history.
 I loved learning about how exciting North Omaha used to be, especially the musical aspect.
 I loved the cultural food, such as Big Mama’s in North Omaha and El Alamo in South Omaha."